RandomcodeDev/chifir-engine/README.md

 ## Supported platforms
 So far, 64-bit and 32-bit Windows with MSVC or Clang, Xbox 360 with MSVC, and Nintendo Switch with Clang are supported.
-I've tested the 32-bit binaries as far back as Windows XP in Qemu (I have a Compaq Deskpro 2000 with a Pentium and some Medion laptop with a Celeron M from 2004, and some other old PC with a Pentium something that has an MMX sticker on the fround, and I do intend to test on them eventually) and they run fine, but because I'm focusing on modern graphics APIs and systems first, that's going to change soon.
+I've tested the 32-bit binaries as far back as Windows XP in Qemu (I have a Compaq Deskpro 2000 with a Pentium and some Medion laptop with a Celeron M from 2004, and some other old PC with a Pentium something that has an MMX sticker on the front, and I do intend to test on them eventually) and they run fine, but because I'm focusing on modern graphics APIs and systems first, that's going to change soon.